brucemack/kc1fsz-rc1/README.md

 be different* on the two sides of the repeater.
 "Pass-through" CTCSS tone is not desired.
-If the CTCSS encoder is enabled the appropriate tone will be synthesized and added back to the transmitted signal.
+If the CTCSS encoder is enabled the appropriate tone will be synthesized and added back to the transmitted signal on the way out.

 A [commercial HPF for CTCSS rejection](https://www.masterscommunications.com/products/filter/plf15.html) created by K3KKC and characterized in this
 [review](https://www.masterscommunications.com/products/filter/fl10-eval/fl10-evaluation.html) includes some specifications that can be used to guide the design.
 This filter has a 350Hz
 -3dB frequency and 30dB per octave of steepness.
-So That's down about -68dB at 50Hz.
+That's down about -68dB at 50Hz.

 This is a software-defined controller, so